zanderfilet/zanderfilet.github.io/_projects/2_project.md

 Our first approach focussed on minimizing the L2 Norm between a reference filter (green) to the other two filters.
 This metric simply evaluates the aggregate Euclidean distance between the reference and the target filter, which generally works well, but is highly sensitive to brightness differences between channels (i.e., matching based on the Emir's robe above is not great for L2).

 Our second approach focussed on maximizing normalized cross-correlation (NCC), which is more robust, since it is invariant to linear changes in brightness and contrast.
-This method was generally more effective, since different different color filters naturally produce varying intensities.
+This method was generally more effective, since different color filters produce varying intensities.

 ##### L2 Norm